Chili6666/fusionKit/packages/fusion-kit/README.md

 Gets the configuration manager used by the application.

+#### `set configurationManager(configurationManager: ConfigurationManager): void`

+Sets the configurationManager used by the application.

 #### `get logger(): Logger | undefined`

 Gets the logger used by the application.
-If no logger is set, a new `ConsoleLogger` is created.
+If no logger is set, a new deafult `ConsoleLogger` is created.

 #### `set logger(logger: Logger): void`